-6.5.
+6.4.
 WCET estimation

-Participants: Damien Hardy, Benjamin Lesage, Thomas Piquet, Isabelle Puaut.
+Participants: Damien Hardy, Benjamin Lesage, Isabelle Puaut, Erven Rohou.

 Predicting the amount of resources required by embedded software is of prime importance for verifying that the system will fulfill its real-time and resource constraints.
 A particularly important point in hard real-time embedded systems is to predict the Worst-Case Execution Times (WCETs) of tasks, so that it can be proven that task temporal constraints (typically, deadlines) will be met.
 Our research concerns methods for obtaining automatically upper bounds of the execution times of applications on a given hardware.
-A particular focus is put on hardware-level analysis (static analysis based on timing models) for multicore platforms.